Chin people: Diaspora

-The Chin people who flee from Burma usually enter the United States directly from Thailand, Malaysia, and India.
-Leaving Myanmar is often illegal, dangerous, and costly.
-Refugees with limited means flee by boat, car, or on foot, while those with more resources may travel by air.
+Chin people who flee from Myanmar usually seek refuge in Thailand, Malaysia, or India before eventually resettling in the United States.
+Leaving Myanmar is often expensive, dangerous, and illegal.
+Refugees with limited financial means flee by boat, car, or on foot, whereas those with greater resources may travel by air.
 Human smugglers, or brokers, typically charge around US$1,000 per person to cross borders.
-If caught by either Burmese or foreign authorities, refugees risk imprisonment and mistreatment, including beatings.
-In refugee camps—mainly in Thailand—families are advised that having children may improve their chances of resettlement in the United States.
-As a result, many young Chin parents arrive in the U.S. needing immediate employment to support their families.
+Refugees caught by either Myanmar or foreign authorities may face imprisonment and mistreatment, including physical abuse.

+In refugee camps, particularly those in Thailand, families are advised that having children could improve their prospects for resettlement in the United States.
+Consequently, many young Chin parents arrive in the U.S. needing immediate employment in order to support their families.